StephanGELo/Fun_Coding/README.md

 #Fun_Coding

-Enjoying solving 1 coding problem daily
+## Enjoying solving 1 coding problem daily

+To see the sets of problems we practiced: Progress_Tracking.xlsx

 | Resource |            Problem             | Level |  User   |    Date    |    Type    |                                                      Notes                                                           |